MarchTala/encrypted-document-manager/README.md

 This repository demonstrates a simple Document Management System with End-to-End Encryption (E2EE).
 The backend encrypts document contents before sending them to the frontend, which then decrypts and displays the document content.

+## Security Note

+> [!CAUTION]
+> This example is intended for educational purposes only.
+For a production environment, ensure to > follow best practices for secure key management and data encryption.

 ## Table of Contents

 - [Backend (PHP)](#backend-php)